urql-graphql/urql/exchanges/graphcache/help.md

 **This document lists out all errors and warnings in `@urql/exchange-graphcache`.**

-Any unexpected behaviour, conditon, or error will be marked by an error or warning in development, which will output a helpful little message.
+Any unexpected behaviour, condition, or error will be marked by an error or warning in development, which will output a helpful little message.
 Sometimes however, this message may not actually tell you everything about what's going on.